This post was written by David Cahill of Finance Superhero.

 Simply put: if you do the work, they will work.

 My first mistake when launching my blog was writing anonymously.
 Money is a vulnerable subject, and I honestly had doubts about whether anyone would care what a teacher/realtor had to say about personal finance.

-I can’t stress this enough: if you’re serious about developing a profitable blog, you need to put yourself out there and be 100% open and honest with your readers.
-If you’re dishonest, readers will wonder what you have to hide.
-They are looking to you for help, and you absolutely must earn and keep their trust.
+I can’t stress this enough: if you’re serious about building a profitable blog, you need to put yourself out there and be 100% open and honest with your readers.

 Of course, building relationships with your readers is a two-way street.
 They need to know and trust you, but you need to understand them, as well.